-Yes, a beneficiary may be changed at any time, and changes in beneficiary among siblings will not incur a tax liability.
-However, if the new beneficiary is not a sibling of the original beneficiary, there may be a tax due on the growth of the investment.
+Yes, a beneficiary may be changed at any time, and changes in beneficiary among family members will not incur a tax liability.
+The IRS definition of family member is very generous and can be found here.

 Is there an annual limit on contributions to a 529 plan?

 The federal gift tax applies to donations larger than $15,000 per year.
 However, 529 accounts may be pre-funded with 5 years’ worth of gifts ($70,000 individually or $140,000 for a married couple filing jointly) without incurring the tax, so long as no further gifts are made for 5 years.

 Is there an annual limit on K-12 tuition expenses?